llvm/llvm-project/mlir/docs/Rationale/RationaleLinalgDialect.md

 declaratively.
 In turn this allows using local pattern rewrite rules in MLIR (i.e. [DRR](../DeclarativeRewrites.md)).
 - Allow creating customizable passes declaratively by simply selecting rewrite rules.
-This allows mixing transformations, canonicalization, constant folding and other enabling rewrites in a single pass.
+This allows mixing transformations, canonicalizations, constant folding and other enabling rewrites in a single pass.
 The result is a system where pass fusion is very simple to obtain and gives hope for solving certain [phase ordering issues](https://dl.acm.org/doi/10.1145/201059.201061).